csc-training/hip-programming/exercise-instructions.md

 ```
 This option gives enough flexibility for calling HIP libraries from Fortran or for a mix of OpenMP/OpenACC offloading to GPUs and HIP kernels/libraries.

+## Mahti
+TODO add information on Mahti

-### HIPFORT on Puhti and Mahti
+### HIPFORT on Mahti
 CSC national systems, Puhti and Mahti, have Nvidia GPUs which use CUDA.
 However HIP supports also Nvidia architecture.
-HIPFORT can be installed as well on Nvidia architectures is HIP is setup.
+HIPFORT can be installed as well on Nvidia architectures if HIP is setup.

 #### HIPFORT installation
-HIPFORT package at the moment is not installed on Puhti.
+HIPFORT package at the moment is not installed on Mahti.
 It is straightforward to compile and use it:
 - load `hip` module:
 ```
 module load gcc hip